 There are some steps considered fundamental for the success of a good job:

-- Definition of the communication objectives and scheduling of releases and filming
+- Definition of the communication objectives and schedule of releases and filming

 - Publishing online of the complete editing

-The positive result of this activity allows the increase of brand awareness of the company and makes it possible to help the lead generation process, because in a few frames the video conveys the company’s business.
+The positive result of this activity allows the increase of brand awareness of the company.
+It makes it possible to help the lead generation process because, in a few frames, the video conveys the company’s business.

 Digital PR & Influencer Marketing

 At Vehnta, we believe that this is a digital path for finding new customers and that it is thanks to the references that a winning game can be played.
-We admit that the world of PR, as for the B2B industry influencers, is a complex field but it is the right synergy that makes it possible for every network to create the right connection and thus to reach the goals.
+We admit that the world of PR, as for the B2B industry influencers, is a complex field, but it is the right synergy that makes it possible for every network to create the proper connection and thus reach the goals.

-The network, foundation of every social media, is therefore the answer to PR & Influencer Marketing activities.
+Therefore, the network, the foundation of every social media, is the answer to PR & Influencer Marketing activities.

 A campaign that, moving in parallel between independent web tools and relationships, will have to provide visibility to the offered product or service offered and to the reputation and visibility of the company itself.

-We at Vehnta believe that PR & Influencer Marketing activities can be declined on the basis of the social channels and the goals to be reached and we conceive these activities as absolutely tailor made in regards to the customer’s goals.
+We at Vehnta believe that PR & Influencer Marketing activities can be declined based on the social channels and the goals to be reached.
+We conceive these activities as absolutely tailor-made regarding the customer’s goals.

-The purpose of this activity is that of influencing the company stakeholders and that can be achieved in two ways:
+The purpose of this activity is to of influencing the company stakeholders, and that can be achieved in two ways:

 - Direct references, namely those that are part of the network, for which a typical activity of supervised word of mouth is necessary

-- Indirect references, namely the references that are to be created starting from a position outside the network, for which it is necessary to start web marketing actions on channels such as social media, blog, industry magazines and specific channels.
+- Indirect references are the references to be created starting from a position outside the network.
+It is necessary to start web marketing actions on social media, blogs, industry magazines, and specific channels.

 Offline & Online interaction

-As for the previous point, networking can be the main road: perhaps intended as a networking that starts from social media and offline terms.
-Every step of this complex journey is considered as an information driver, which allows to map the different interactions in terms of digital data.
+As for the previous point, networking can be the main road: perhaps intended as networking that starts from social media and offline terms.
+Every step of this complex journey is considered an information driver, which allows mapping the different interactions in terms of digital data.

-As we already said, the path of the Customer Journey is challenging but it is also full of useful insights to intercept the needs expressed by potential customers.
+As we already said, the path of the Customer Journey is challenging, but it is also full of valuable insights to intercept the needs expressed by potential customers.